-This indicator reflects the number and proportion of children aged 5 - 6 years who are reported to be attending an early childhood development (ECD) centre or educational institution - in other words, those attending out-of-home care and learning centres.
+This indicator reflects the number and proportion of children aged 5 - 6 years who are reported to be attending an Early Childhood Development (ECD) centre or educational institution - in other words, those attending out-of-home care and learning centres.
 It includes those who attend ECD centres as well as those attending pre-grade R, grade R or grade 1 in ordinary schools.
-While all these facilities provide care and stimulation for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.
+While all these facilities provide care and stimulation for early learning for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.